4Players/odin-unreal-fmod/README.md

 ## Pre-requisities

 To be able to use the project you will need to have access to FMOD Studio and their Unreal Plugin.
 You can get them [here](https://www.fmod.com/download#fmodforunreal).
+Copy the content of the downloaded zip file into the Plugins folder of the project.
 Also you will need to install the Odin Voice Chat Plugin for Unreal, available [here](https://github.com/4Players/odin-sdk-unreal/releases) or in the [Unreal Marketplace](https://www.unrealengine.com/marketplace/en-US/product/4players-odin-sdk).
+This also needs to be copied to the Plugins folder.

 In order to fully understand the sample and the code feel free to visit our [detailed integration guide](https://www.4players.io/odin/guides/unreal/odin-fmod-unreal/).